KStateMachine/kstatemachine/docs/pages/transitions/transitions.md

 }
 ```

-> [!NOTE]
+{: .note }
-> It is up to user to control that argument field is set from one listener.
+It is up to user to control that argument field is set from one listener.
 You can use some mutable data structure
-> and fill it from multiple listeners.
+and fill it from multiple listeners.

 ## Inherit transitions by grouping states